andrew/ultimate-awesome/README.md

 - [awesome-front-end-curriculum](https://github.com/auchenberg/awesome-front-end-curriculum) - A crowd sourced curriculum of mandatory material for new front-end devs.
 - [awesome-amortized-inference](https://github.com/bayesflow-org/awesome-amortized-inference) - This is a community-driven collection of resources around amortized inference.
 - [awesome-ukraine-support](https://github.com/bgruening/awesome-ukraine-support) - A list of resources and inititive to help the Ukraine.
+- [awesome-opensearch](https://github.com/bigdataboutique/awesome-opensearch) - A curated list of links and resources all about Opensearch.
+Maintained by the Opensearch experts at BigData Boutique (makers of Pulse for Opensearch).
+- [awesome-btrfs](https://github.com/boredsquirrel/awesome-btrfs) - A list of tools for the BTRFS filesystem.
 - [awesome_jetbrains_plugins](https://github.com/clutcher/awesome_jetbrains_plugins) - This is a list of all top and best plugins for Jetbrains IDEs (IntelliJ IDEA, PyCharm, WebStorm, PhpStorm, Rider, CLion, RubyMine, GoLand, RustRover, Aqua, Android Studio).
 - [awesome-cloud-native](https://github.com/cubxxw/awesome-cloud-native) - 各种 CS 的必备技能，Go 语言、云原生、kubernetes、docker以及开源社区的记录，学习笔记.
 - [awesome-react](https://github.com/Cyanhall/awesome-react) - Better Awesome React List with 🔥 Stars 🌐 Dependent Packages 📝 Last Commit.